10 Fun Facts About Can’t Hardly Wait

 1. THE PLOT WAS BASED ON LOGISTICS.

-This was Elfont and Kaplan’s directorial debut, so they liked the idea of having a self-contained and low-budget story to direct.
+Can't Hardly Wait was Harry Elfont and Deborah Kaplan’s directorial debut, so they liked the idea of having a self-contained and low-budget story to direct.
 “It was all practical,” Elfont told TIME.
 “The idea of doing a movie set at a party came first, because it seemed like it would be really cheap to shoot a movie in one location.
 Then we thought, what hasn’t been done?
 Nobody’s really done a high-school movie in a while.
 So we kind of fell into it that way.
 It was kind of an accident.”

 2. SEVERAL SCENES IN THE FILM WERE CHANGED TO AVOID AN R RATING.